Dellos7/uebersicht-spotify-adsilencer.widget/README.md

 2. Unzip the download and open the **Übersicht.app** file.
 You should see a Getting Started widget in the center of your desktop.
 3. Download the *Spotify-AdSilencer.widget.zip* file, unzip and put the uncompressed folder in the following location `/Users/\<username>\/Library/Application Support/Übersicht/widgets`
 4. Enjoy :)

+**Final thoughts**

+1. If you are thinking in using this widget as an ad silencer all the time, you should considering in upgrading your Spotify account to premium in order to support the great service Spotify offers.
+2. Spotify is a registered trademark of Spotify Ltd. This repo is in no way affiliated with spotify.com or Spotify Ltd.